Rahul-Tejwani/NestQuest-Holiday-Rentals/README.md

 - **Data Security:** Safeguards sensitive user information using advanced hashing and encryption methods and advanced session management.
 - **User Authorisation:** The authorization functionality ensures that only registered users can rent/list properties or create reviews.
 And only listing owners have the privilege to modify or delete their properties ensuring data integrity and secure access.

-## Architecture, Technologies & Packages Used
+## Architecture, Technologies & Packages Used:

 ### Architecture
 - **MVC Pattern**: Structured the application with the MVC (Model-View-Controller) framework, making the code clean, enhancing modularity and scalability.

 ### Frontend, Backend & Database